-11.2 Flow Diagrams (Multi-Flavor Dispensers)
+11.2 Flow Diagrams

-Figure 11.4 shows the plumbing diagram for the 771 multi-flavor dispenser.
-Figure 11.5 shows the plumbing diagram for the 772 multi-flavor dispenser.
+Figure 11.4 shows the plumbing diagram for the standard 373 dispenser and is representative of the standard 372 dispenser with the exception of the number of barrels.
+Figure 11.5 shows the plumbing diagram for the 372 nitro dispenser, and Figure 11.6 shows the plumbing diagram for the 372 multi-flavor dispenser.